Online Ministries and Child Abuse During COVID-19

 At this time of COVID-19, we’re all being forced to be creative in how we connect with others.
 One result is more churches and schools are using online social meeting options, whether they be Facebook groups, Zoom meetings, or Google Hangouts to stay connected with their members, including children.

 The longer the “stay-at-home” orders persist, the more common these online social gatherings will become.
-Plus, as so many of the country’s children continue to learn online, possibly through the end of the 2019-2020 school year or beyond into the 2020-2021 school year, more children and their families will find themselves comfortable with and proficient in the use of online technology that they might not have otherwise used.
+Plus, as so many of the country’s children continue to learn online through the end of the 2020-2021 school year, more children and their families will find themselves comfortable with and proficient in the use of online technology that they might not have otherwise used.

 This will likely result in the increased use of online social sites and apps AFTER the COVID-19 public health restrictions have been removed and our nation returns to a new normal.